kevinohara80/nforce/README.md

 });
 ```

-Now we can go nuts. **nforce** has an sObject factory method that creates records for you.
+Now we can go nuts. **nforce** has an salesforce sObject factory method that creates records for you.
 Let's use that and insert a record...

 ```js
 var acc = nforce.createSObject('Account');